To ensure adherence to procedures for the approval and governance of international partnership arrangements,

 Dean of International Partnerships and Progression

 Heads of School (as have TNE projects to be overseen) (or nominee) and/or Chairs of Steering Group or Strategic Board for each approved project

 For Schools/Steering Group/Strategic Boards:

-Siladitya Bhattacharya, Pete Edwards, Igor Guz, (Ekaterina Pavlovskaia from 1 October 2021), Haina Zhang, Graeme Paton (all or nominee)
+Siladitya Bhattacharya, Pete Edwards, Ekaterina Pavlovskaia, Haina Zhang, Graeme Paton, Katja Christie, (all or nominee)